 Since our great ideas and eager strategies don’t engender trust in folks with different Beliefs, and without trust we can’t change minds, what should we do?

-As coaches, sellers, and leaders, we must carefully initiate conversations based on them discovering their own excellence, with a goal to match their Belief criteria before offering new ideas.
+As coaches, sellers, and leaders, we must carefully initiate conversations based on them discovering their own answers, with a goal to match their Belief criteria before offering new ideas.
 In this way we can help our CPs open up new possibility that actually creates trust:

 - Enter each conversation with the goal of assisting your CPs in discovering how their Beliefs instigated their behaviors.
 Entering with the goal to offer information, or get your question answered, or extract promises of action will automatically engender distrust and resistance.